 It's no secret that fried foods and fast food aren't doing your heart any favors.
 In fact, fried foods — more specifically, fried chicken and fried fish — are associated with a higher risk of death from heart disease, according to a January 2019 study published in The BMJ.

-Also, fried foods are often high in sodium, which can raise blood pressure.
-And last, but certainly not least, choosing unhealthy fried and fast food crowds out room for more nutritious foods that are good for your heart, such as vegetables and whole grains.
+Another one of the negative effects of fast food is that it crowds out room for more nutritious foods that are good for your heart, such as vegetables and whole grains.

 Fried Foods to Limit